replit-archive/jq-console/README.md

 * `promptLabel` is the label to be shown before the input when using Prompt().
 * `continueLabel` is the label to be shown before the continued lines of the
   input when using Prompt().
+* `disableAutoFocus` is a boolean indicating whether we should disable the default auto-focus behavior.

 ##Configuration